tazama-lf/AKS-helm/README.md

 # helm
-All the helm charts for running the Actio platform
+All the helm charts for running the FRMS platform